hyperledger/fabric/docs/source/deploy_chaincode.md

 cd fabric-samples/test-network
 ```

 You can run the `monitordocker.sh` script from any directory.
-For ease of use, we will copy the the `monitordocker.sh` script from the `commercial-paper` sample to your working directory
+For ease of use, we will copy the `monitordocker.sh` script from the `commercial-paper` sample to your working directory
 ```
 cp ../commercial-paper/organization/digibank/configuration/cli/monitordocker.sh .
 # if you're not sure where it is